 Citizen of Mexico Sentenced for Illegally Reentering the U.S.

-John H. Durham, United States Attorney for the District of Connecticut, announced that VICTOR MANUEL AGUILAR CAMACHO, 39, a citizen of Mexico, was sentenced today by U.S. District Judge Stefan R. Underhill in Bridgeport to approximately five months of imprisonment, time already served, for illegally reentering the United States after being deported.
+John H. Durham, United States Attorney for the District of Connecticut, announced that SIMON RODRIGO TORAL-CONTRERAS, 46, a citizen of Mexico last residing in Waterbury, was sentenced today by U.S. District Judge Jeffrey A. Meyer in New Haven to approximately five months of imprisonment, time already served, for illegally reentering the U.S. after being deported.

-AGUILAR CAMACHO has been detained in federal custody since October 5, 2017.
-On November 20, he pleaded guilty to one count of reentry of a removed alien.
+Toral-Contreras has been detained in federal custody since November 1, 2018.
+On January 17, 2019, he pleaded guilty in federal court to one count of reentry of a removed alien.

-This matter was investigated by the U.S. Department of Homeland Security, Immigration and Customs Enforcement (ICE), Enforcement and Removal Operations.
-The case was prosecuted by Assistant U.S. Attorney Alina Reynolds.
+This investigation was conducted by the Department of Homeland Security, U.S. Immigration and Customs Enforcement, Detention and Removal Operations.
+The case was prosecuted by Assistant U.S. Attorney Hal Chen.